 Credit Hour Cost: $492

-The final school on our list is Michigan Technological University, a public research institution in rural Upper Peninsula of Michigan.
-Initially founded in the late-1800s for engineers, Michigan Tech has maintained its science focus, but broadened its scope to include five unique colleges and schools, among them: science, forestry, technology, engineering, and business.
+The final school on our list is Michigan Technological University.
+It is a public research institution in rural Upper Peninsula of Michigan.
+Initially founded in the late-1800s for engineers, Michigan Tech has maintained its science focus.
+The school broadened its scope to include five unique colleges and schools.
+These include science, forestry, technology, engineering, and business.

-With the Bachelor of Science in Sports and Fitness Management at Michigan Tech, students will find the perfect marriage of science and business.
-This degree prepares students to work at every level of the field—for example, either working one-on-one with professional athletes, or overseeing large-scale sports facilities.
-Upon graduation, all of the students in this program are qualified to take national certification exams to become either a Personal Trainer or a Strength & Conditioning Specialist.
-Along the way, they’ll be taking classes such as these:
+At Michigan Tech students can find the perfect marriage of science and business.
+The school offers a bachelor of science in sport and fitness management.
+This degree prepares students to work at every level of the field.
+For example, they can work one-on-one with professional athletes or oversee sports facilities.
+Graduates of the program are qualified to take national certification exams.
+They can also become personal trainers or strength and conditioning specialists.
+Along the way, learners take classes such as: